 Impact Description Severity Take control An attacker (remote or local, depending on resources needed) can gain full administrative privileges on the vulnerable equipment.
-1 Gain (limited) privileges Gain more privileges that initially granted.
-2 Get (limited) access Get an unprivileged access to the system.
-Get access to a service he/she should not have access to.
+1 Gain (limited) privileges An attacker may increase his privileges.
+2 Get (limited) access An attacker may get unprivileged access to the system, or access to a service he/she should not have access to.
 2 DoS An attacker is able to totally disrupt a service (DoS) or all the services.
 3 Integrity An attacker can make important damage to application data integrity.
-3 Confidentiality An attacker can make important damage to application data confidentiality.
-3 Disrupt service partial DoS (e.g. : a local user may reboot the system).
-4 Leverage An attacker obtains information on the targeted system or is now in a position to launch more efficient attacks.
-4 Hiding An attacker can make important damage to system data integrity (e.g. :erasing traces).
-4 Not rated The issuer has not rated the impact in this advisory.
+3 Note: damage to system data integrity has consequences that are dealt with in other sections (e.g. Take control or Hiding); here, the attention is limited to application data Confidentiality An attacker can make important damage to application data confidentiality.
+3 Disrupt service Partial DoS - A service can be disrupted without being totally inaccessible.
+For instance, to cause an occasional system reboot is a disruption (and not a denial of service) 4 Leverage The attacker does not damage the system (See the impacts identified beforehand) but get information or gain an advantage to launch attacks with higher impacts.
+4 Hiding An attacker can cause important damage to system data integrity (e.g. :erasing traces).
+4

+Not rated The issuer has not rated the impact in this advisory (e.g., due to a lack of information).